QuentinRa/blog.quentinra.dev/special/web/parts/errors.md

 [Go back](..#error-500-internal-server-error)

-Simply write these lines at the beginning of your code (not necessarily at the beginning, but make sure that this code is executed before the errors happen).
+To enable errors, simply write these lines at the beginning of your code <span class="tms">(not necessarily at the beginning, but make sure that this code is executed before the errors happen)</span>.

 ```php
 <?php